Constantiner/pokemonity/README.md

 - Replace `your_password` with the actual password you set for the `elastic` user.
 - Make sure that the corresponding bulk data files (`pokedex_bulk.json`, `poketypes_bulk.json`, `pokemoves_bulk.json`, `pokeitems_bulk.json`) are in the correct directory.

----

-This section will guide developers through the entire process of setting up Elasticsearch for your project, configuring the password, and populating it with the Pokémon data.